Joonardo/OneButtonGame/readme.md

 TODO

-More weapons
+More weapons (Added shotgun)
-Controlling over TCP/IP sockets (Partially implemented, checkout WebEdition branch) Scoreboard
+Controlling over TCP/IP sockets (Merged, some fixes needed) Scoreboard
 Settings
 More game modes (not only deathmatch :P)